Where Basketball was Invented: The History of Basketball

 So now you know the true story of James Naismith and the invention of basketball.

-The only known audio recording (listen here) of basketball inventor and Springfield College alumnus James Naismith describing the first organized game of basketball, played at Springfield College, was unveiled by Michael J. Zogry, an associate professor of religious studies at the University of Kansas.
+This is the only known audio recording of basketball inventor and Springfield College alumnus James Naismith describing the first organized game of basketball, played at Springfield College.
+The audio was unveiled by Michael J. Zogry, an associate professor of religious studies at the University of Kansas.

 Original 13 Rules of Basketball